-On Friday 10 June, Dundee Local Association has arranged a dance which will be held in the Apex Hotel.
+On Friday 10 June, a dance has been arranged and will be held in the Apex Hotel at 9.30pm.
 A ticket for this function has been issued to all Delegates.
 The ticket entitles the bearer to one free drink at the bar.